5-1

 Site Access

-The planning application will be supported by a Constructed Traffic Management Plan, which will include a suite of measures to ensure the access operates safely and that the effect of construction vehicle movements on the local highway network is reduced.
-Advanced notification will be provided for road users and residents ahead of the anticipated four-month construction period.
+The proposal includes a single point of access via an existing access on Welsh Way.
+The planning application was supported by a Constructed Traffic Management Plan, which includes a suite of measures to ensure the access operates safely and that the effect of construction vehicle movements on the local highway network is reduced.

-The operational access will also utilise the existing access located on Welsh Way.
+The operational access will also utilise the same access located on Welsh Way.
 There will be minimal traffic during the operational period, with a site visit required approximately once a month for maintenance purposes.
 Occasional trips would also be made to the site as part of our ongoing planning and environmental management compliance checks.

 Specialist Environmental Surveys